-If you’re invested in certificates of deposit or money market accounts, you know how simple it is to invest with the Cornerstone Fund.
-What makes our investments better than the local bank is the opportunity to help build the United Church of Christ while you earn a solid rate of return!
+You know how simple it is to invest with the Cornerstone Fund.
+What makes our investments different is the opportunity to help build the United Church of Christ while you earn a solid rate of return!

 Who can invest with the Cornerstone Fund?